opencypher/cypher-for-gremlin/README.md

 - `CREATE`, `MERGE`, `SET`, `REMOVE`, and `DETACH DELETE`
 - `CASE` expressions
 - `UNION` operations
+- See latest [TCK Report](https://opencypher.github.io/cypher-for-gremlin/test-reports/1.0.0/cucumber-html-reports/overview-features.html) for a detailed overview of language coverage.

 It is not guaranteed that all instances and combinations of the listed features will work.
-However, the produced translation covers around 75% of the [Cypher Technology Compatibility Kit](https://github.com/opencypher/openCypher/tree/master/tck) and an additional 15% on Gremlin Servers with [Cypher extensions](tinkerpop/cypher-gremlin-extensions).
-Note that latest TCK M11 covers [Temporal types and functions](https://github.com/opencypher/openCypher/commit/e4b3b7540b506ed2755f0a8116a3f465a5bd9ad9#diff-c26e3fb690fe2673a8f456add0fb3ec8) support of which is currently not implemented in Cypher for Gremlin.
+However, in addition to integration tests, correctness of translation is verified by the [Cypher Technology Compatibility Kit](https://github.com/opencypher/openCypher/tree/master/tck) (TCK).
+The TCK is an openCypher artifact and contains a comprehensive set of test scenarios validating different features of the Cypher language.
+In its current version, Cypher for Gremlin covers 75% of the TCK M10 and an additional 15% with [Cypher extensions](tinkerpop/cypher-gremlin-extensions) installed on the corresponding Gremlin Server.

 Coverage of TCK M10 on TinkerGraph:

 <img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRn3d4ross5VEuEX6m7IZpttIEzzJrtt00UbkDH0UD3A0VAWU7i-ClZU4PSaI3YbDGCQn5vKEX1Hkyr/pubchart?oid=130625852&format=image" width="500">